PaperStrange/Udacity_DataScientist/README.md

 ## Project Motivation<a name="motivation"></a>

-This repository is a recorder for learning notes, homework and so on for any Udacity lessons i've learned so far
+This repository is a recorder for learning notes, homework and so on for any Udacity lessons i've learned so far.

-## File Descriptions <a name="files"></a>
+## Branch Descriptions <a name="branch"></a>

-For more details, please refer to other branchs which are representations of each project required by Udacity.
+Master branch mianly includes the general descriptions of this project.

+"develop" branch is expected to keeps the changes that haven't been checked and reviewed, including the change for better readability, the change for better visualization.
+The branch containing formal records for each Udacity program is commonly named by "Var1_termVar2", among which Var1 is the abbreviation name of Udacity program and Var2 indicates the specific term of this program.

 ## To-dos<a name="To-dos"></a>